AlaaSaadAbdo/qmk_firmware/docs/feature_pointing_device.md

 ### Drag Scroll or Mouse Scroll

 A very common implementation is to use the mouse movement to scroll instead of moving the cursor on the system.
 This uses the `pointing_device_task_user` callback to intercept and modify the mouse report before it's sent to the host system.

+!> Note that the pointing device modes feature implements this along with other popular pointing device features automatically

 ```c
 enum custom_keycodes {